jesterswilde/rmfw/docs/aiCollab.md

 - **Use Jest for testing.**
   All tests should be written using the Jest framework, following the patterns already in `/tests/ecs/`.
 This includes using `describe` and `it` blocks for structure and clear, behavior-driven descriptions of test cases.

-- **Prefer unit tests with round-trip validation.**
-  When fixing or adding features, include tests that cover both directions of an operation if applicable.
-For example, if there is a save functionality, the test should save, then load, and confirm the saved output matches the original (save → load → save should round-trip without data loss).

 - **Type safety tests.**
   Intentionally breaking the type rules can be tested to ensure the compiler catches errors.
 Use comments like